 With page speed services, you’ll get your page optimized to run smoothly for your audience.
 A digital marketing company, like WebFX, can help you run tests and address issues with your site.

 The right digital marketing company will audit your page to detect issues that can be resolved.
 They can help you clean up your site code, optimize your images, and host your videos on external sites.

 It’s a great option if you want to focus on running your business.
 You reap the benefits of having a page speed expert work on your site while you focus on your business.
 It’s a win-win situation.

-Site speed is an important factor to your site and your audience.
+Site speed is an important factor in your site and your audience.
 If you want your site to rank well and reach more leads, invest in improving your site’s page speed.